Don’t Revise College Essays When You’re Nervous!

 I will share with you the same advice I share with my students: Don’t revise when you are nervous, or when you are about to click send!

-It won’t help you, and it might even hurt you.
+It won’t help your students, and it might even hurt them.

-It’s perfectly natural to feel nervous when you are about to send in an application to any college.
+It’s perfectly natural for students to feel nervous when they are about to send in an application to any college.
 Everyone does.
-Applying to college is a big step in your life.
-For weeks, months, or maybe even years, you’ve been thinking about your application, building your resume, and writing your essays.
+We all know that applying to college is a big step in their lives.
+For weeks, months, or maybe even years, they’ve been thinking about applications, building resumes, and writing essays.

-Now you’re on the verge of submitting and, as soon as you hit that button, the application will be out of your hands.
+Now they’re on the verge of submitting and, as soon as they hit that button, the application will be out of their hands.
 That feeling of letting go makes everyone feel anxious, at least for a moment.
 That’s okay!
 It’s a normal human reaction and part of the process that everyone goes through.
-Feeling anxious does not mean you’ve done something wrong.
+Feeling anxious does not mean they’ve done something wrong.
 It just means that you are taking a big step.

 Related College Essay Articles: